Monday, December 27, 2021

 Options were limited.
 The term "shotgun marriage" came from, literally, the woman's family threatening the man involved in the pregnancy.
 The couple sometimes had been courting but were unmarried when they became intimate.
 The woman's family forced the man to accept responsibility through marriage.
 Other times, the family paid the guy to marry.

 Date rape is how the heroine of my latest novel, Growing A Family in Persimmon Hollow, became pregnant.
-Date rape wasn't a term in the 19th century setting of the novel.
+Date rape wasn't a term that existed in the 19th century world of the novel.
 But it best describes how the heroine was drugged and taken advantage of.
+(The scene isn't depicted in the novel - it's referenced as something that already happened.)

 As was typical of the times, her family was scandalized.
 They sent her away to the frontier Florida town of Persimmon Hollow to hide for the duration of the pregnancy.
 They also arranged for the baby to be given up for adoption.